terrier-org/terrier-core/doc/quickstart_experiments.md

-Quickstart using Terrier for Experiments
+Quickstart Guide: Using Terrier for Experiments
 ==============================

 If you are interested in using Terrier straightaway in order to index and retrieve from standard test collections, then you may follow the steps described below.
 We provide step-by-step instructions for the installation of Terrier on Linux and Windows operating systems and guide you through your first indexing and retrieval steps on a test collection.